 It may happen, that a bookmaker will significantly lower your betting limits, or even exclude you from their product.
 Unfortunately there is nothing to fight this, but there are things to do to avoid it.

 First of all, you shouldn't regularly play Logibet tips with the maximum amount possible.
 This holds especially true to new users, who haven't posted bets before.
 If you would like to start playing with a bankroll so big, that you would have to wager tips with the maximum amount, some bookmakers will lower your limits after 5-6 straight winning tips, or exclude you completely.
-Pinnacle and bet365 are safe bookmakers, because the limits are so high, that they are hard to max out.
 Small markets are especially dangerous, as a couple thousand Euros might ruin the odds altogether.
 Users playing only small market bets are in even more danger of getting their limits lowered or being excluded.
 To avoid this, you should also sometimes play parlays or bet on big markets (Champions League, Premier League, Tennis Grand Slams, etc.) as well.

 What if I can't play the tip with a high enough stake?

 In big markets (Champions League, Premier League, Tennis Grand Slams, etc.) this will most likely never happen, but in smaller markets, you may run into this inconvenience.
 It is useful to keep an account at more bookmakers, that way you can split the bet between bookmakers, reaching the necessary bet this way.

 H2H, also known as head-to-head betting is a popular betting type of tipsters.
 In this type, the bookmaker will select two players/teams of the field, and the tipster must determine, which one he/she thinks will achieve the best position/highest score.